MahatmaK/Homework10_web-scraping-challenge/README.md

-# Homework10_web-scraping-challenge
+# Web Scraping & Mongodb
-The repository for Homework 10
+The repository for a web scraping (Beautiful Soup) and Mongodb project

 Files to submitted:
 -----------------------------